kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

   in types exist in an older Kubernetes version.
-- Provide a polyfill implementation that is supported by the Kubernetes org to provide this enhancement functionality to Kubernetes versions where this enhancement is not available. (need details: Max, Alex, jpbetz) AND we want to provide a lot of functionality as a library (needed for shift left, and policy rule auditing against already written resources)
+- Provide a polyfill implementation that is supported by the Kubernetes org to provide this enhancement functionality to Kubernetes versions where this enhancement is not available.
+- Provide core functionality as a library so that use cases like GitOps, CI/CD pipelines, and auditing can run the same CEL validation checks that the API server does.

 ### Non-Goals